pgEdge/cli/test/t/auto_ddl/README.md

    Add the entries of the .sql files in the `auto_ddl_schedule`, keeping their relative path from the `test` directory.

 6. **Execute a Run**:
-   Execute the schedule file through Runner to ensure your tests pass.
+   Execute the schedule file with runner.py to ensure your tests pass.

 7. **Commit the Changes**:
    Proceed with committing the relevant .sql and .out files and the updated schedule with a detailed commit message.

 By following this structure and example, you can add new AutoDDL test cases to the regression suite, ensuring thorough testing of various database operations and their replication across nodes.